RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: METHOD

 \subsection{System Implementation}

-We illustrate the proposed scalable pose estimation for large-scale scenes using randomized optimization and system implementation, including sampling and keyframe selection, in this section. \paragraph{Scalable Randomized Optimization} First, we review the core insight of randomized optimization used in ~\cite{zhang2021rosefusion}, as well as the basic principles and cost functions of pose estimation.
-In brief, the goal is to provide accurate 6DoF camera pose $[\mathbf{R}\mid\mathbf{t}]\in SE(3)$ for $N$ live RGB-D frames $I_*^t = \{I_c^t,I_d^t\}_{t=0:N}$.
-We first back-project the $(i,j)$ pixel with depth $I_d^t(i,j)$ to its 3D position $x_{i}$ in the camera space, its point-to-surface distance in the world space $\mathbf{X}_{ij}=\mathbf{R}\mathbf{x}_{ij} + \mathbf{t}$ could then be queried using $\phi$. \fix{$\phi$ defines the difference between the queried TSDF values from the moving volume and the approximated ground-truth TSDF supervision, which is similar to Eq. \ref{eq:8} and Eq. \ref{eq:9}.} The minimization of these point-to-surface distances described in Eq. \ref{eq:3} is tackled by the randomized optimization with $N_{ro}$ iterations using a pre-sampled particle swarm template (PST).
+In this section, we illustrate the proposed scalable pose estimation for large-scale scenes using randomized optimization and system implementation, including sampling and keyframe selection.

+\paragraph{Scalable Randomized Optimization} First, we review the core insight of randomized optimization used in ~\cite{zhang2021rosefusion}, as well as the basic principles and cost functions of pose estimation.
+In brief, the goal is to provide accurate 6DoF camera poses $[\mathbf{R}\mid\mathbf{t}]\in SE(3)$ for $N$ live RGB-D frames $I_*^t = \{I_c^t,I_d^t\}_{t=0:N}$.
+We first back-project the $(i,j)$ pixel with depth $I_d^t(i,j)$ to its 3D position $x_{ij}$ in the camera space, its point-to-surface distance in the world space could then be queried using $\phi$ and the transformation $\mathbf{X}_{ij}=\mathbf{R}\mathbf{x}_{ij} + \mathbf{t}$. \fix{$\phi$ defines the difference between the queried TSDF values from the moving volume and the approximated ground-truth TSDF supervision, which is similar to Eq. \ref{eq:8} and Eq. \ref{eq:9}.} The minimization of these point-to-surface distances described in Eq. \ref{eq:3} is tackled by the randomized optimization with $N_{ro}$ iterations using a pre-sampled particle swarm template (PST).
 We encourage readers to refer to supplementary materials for more details.

 where $I_d$ denotes the depth image and $\phi:\mathbb{R}^3\to\mathbb{R}$ means the query of the reconstructed TSDF volume.